grote/osm2gtfs/osm2gtfs/tests/README.md

 in the `tests/fixtures/accra/` folder.
 For the moment, only the size of each GTFS file is compared to the reference.

 #### How to run
-To run the tests on Accra (from the root `osm2gtfs` folder) :
+To run all the tests (from the root `osm2gtfs` folder) :

+    $ python -m unittest discover

+To run only the Accra tests :

-    $ python osm2gtfs/tests/accra_unittests.py
+    $ python osm2gtfs/tests/tests_accra.py